SOL-Strategies/doublezero-version-sync/README.md

 sync:
   # Commands to run when there is a version change.
 They will run in the order they are declared.
   # cmd, args, and environment values can be template strings and will be interpolated with the following variables:
   #  .ClusterName      cluster the DoubleZero instance is running on (testnet/mainnet-beta)
   #  .CommandIndex     index of the command in the commands array (zero-based)
   #  .CommandsCount    count of commands in the commands array
   #  .VersionFrom      current installed version
-  #  .VersionTo:                  sync target version (semver format, e.g., "0.7.1")
+  #  .VersionTo        sync target version (semver format, e.g., "0.7.1")
   #  .PackageVersionTo package version string for installation (e.g., "0.7.1-1" for Debian/Ubuntu)
   commands:
     - name: "install-doublezero"                                      # required - vanity name for logging purposes
       allow_failure: false                               # optional, default:false - when true, errors are logged and subsequent commands executed